TRUST ME, alphabetically: M mops muck, mocks mediocrity, manhandles miscreants–you get the picture. Mooks are measured below.

 MIRACLE OF THE WHITE STALLIONS—–when Disney wandered into historical territory with their features and TV episodes in the 50s and 60s they usually scored.
 This 1963 fact-based story is one that didn’t come off, despite a pro cast and location filming in Austria.
 It’s WW2, 1945, and the Soviet Army approaches Vienna.
 Worried that the prized Lipizzaner performing stallions might fall into the wrong hands and be shot for food has the Austrian-born German officer Col. Alois Podhajsky (Robert Taylor), once head of the riding school featuring the horses, deciding how to get to the beautiful animals into the hands of American Gen. George Patton before either the Russian troops or famished refugees grab them.
 A daring rescue snagged 1,200 horses.
 Unfortunately, the movie is leaden, draggy even at a brief 93 minutes, and little suspense is generated.
 Taylor is stiff.
 With Lilli Palmer, Curt Jurgens, Eddie Albert, James Franciscus, Philip Abbott and Douglas Fowley.
 It grossed in the neighborhood of $2,550,000, coming in 39th for the year.
 Directed by Arthur Hiller.

 MISSING IN ACTION—-stupid, reprehensible Chuck Norris action crap about rescuing POWs held in Vietnam ten years after the war ended.
 A Reagan Era rah-rah slaughterfest, it came out in 1984 and repaid its $2,550,000 cost with a gross of $23,000,000, spawning two sequels.
-I avoided those drafts: this was bad enough.
-Actually this one was intended to be the second (two were shot back to back) but it was released first after being deemed superior, which tells you how crummy the other was.
+I avoided those drafts: this whorezone was bad enough.
+Actually it was intended to be the second (two were shot back-to-back) but it was released first after being deemed superior, which tells you how crummy the other was.
 Directed by Joseph Zito, mowing down clumsy, marksmanship-deficient Commies through 101 minutes of avenging j-o fantasy.
 Get a grip on something other than a gun that you’ll never shoot.
 With M. Emmet Walsh and James Hong.
 Made in The Philippines.

 THE MONKEY’S UNCLE—–pallid 1965 sequel to The Misadventures Of Merlin Jones brings Tommy Kirk and Annette Funicello back again, for each of them the last of their Disney work.
 This time, Merlin builds a lightweight airplane powered by bicycle pedals.
 Beyond dated now, it wasn’t much to start with, but it did pull in another $4,000,000 for Walt.
 Kirk was given this solely for money-making purposes, since he’d been busted for pot the previous year (Tommy Kirk:trailblazer), and his closeted lifestyle choices were not to FantasyLand’s liking.
 With Leon Ames, Arthur O’Connell, Frank Faylen, Norman Grabowski, Alan Hewitt, Connie Gilchrist and Mark Goddard (about to start 84 episodes of Lost In Space).
 Disney go-to Robert Stevenson directed; it runs 87 minutes.
 Don’t bother.
 We do miss Annette, though.
 She sings the bouncy-cute title tune backed up by The Beach Boys: it’s got an undeniable silly charm.